Surija/Chinook/README.md

 * Implemented method to associate a playlist with the login user

 5. The user should be able to remove tracks from the playlist.

+* Implemented a method to remove a particular track from the selected playlist.

 6. User should be able to rename the playlist
 8. User should be able to remove the whole playlist